squarism/scaling_all_the_things/README.md

 ## Let's Kill Some Computers.
-This project aims to compare the performance of different languages.
-There are many things wrong with this idea but I don't care.
-I want to know when and where different things throw up in your face.

-For example, make a list of numbers 0 to 1 billion.
-Like `[0, 1, 2, 3 …]`.
+ - Make an array of n-length.  `[0, 1, 2, 3 …]`.
+ - Start at 1 million.
+ - Go to 1 billion.
+ - No tricks like lazy loading or enums.
+Really create it the array, list, whatever your languages calls it.

 You'd think this would be trivial but it's not in some cases.
 I realized this in my favorite language Ruby.
 You really can't just 'do it'.
-You have to be careful and specific.
+You have to be careful and specific about memory usage.
+You can't just toss in one billion objects.
+They need to be small ints or something tiny.

-The tests:

-- Arrays (for example arrays.js, arrays.py, arrays.scala, arrays.rb) counts from 0 to different large numbers and keeps the iteration.
-The timing portion is solely around the creation of the array.

-Some functional experiments popped up along the way, for example in the simple Array test.

-- How do you get a command line argument?
-(For the size of the array)
-- How do you compute elapsed time?
-- If you get milliseconds for time, how do you compute minutes or seconds elapsed?
-- How do you do string interpolation for printing the results nicely?
-- How do you print an array's length?
+The timing portions of these tests are solely around the creation of the array and not warm-up, tear-down, printing or anything outside the data structure creation.

 ## Just Show Me the Results

     In format mins:secs.millis
 	+-----------+-------+-------+-------+-----------+
 	| language  |  1M   |  10M  | 100M  |    1B     |